Rep. Mullin to Newsmax: House Will One Day Expunge Trump Impeachment

 Mullin said he's come under fire from Democrats for his move to expunge the impeachment, including from Rep. Jason Crow, D-Colo., who led the prosecution and has asked him how he can consider the legislation.

-"I said because it was politically motivated," Mullin said.
+"I said because it was politically motivated," said Mullin.
 "At least in 1834 the Senate, who had censored Andrew Jackson, came back and expunged it because they realized it was a political decision."

 Mullin, who is running for the U.S. Senate, also spoke out against the White House's push to control information that is being released, including with the now-paused Disinformation Governance Board, and said the administration is even losing control of its social media capabilities.